Skip to content

 Shadowing SDRs is valuable for improving sales operations.
 By spending time with reps in the field, you can gain insight into the day-to-day challenges and opportunities faced by the sales team.
 This allows your SOs to provide more effective support and guidance.

-One of the critical benefits of shadowing reps is the ability to identify training needs and areas for improvement.
 By observing reps in action, SO teams can pinpoint areas where additional training or resources are needed, helping to improve overall performance and productivity.

 Challenges